dflaten/JavaPractice/DataStructuresAndAlgorithms/Subsets/Subsets.md

     }

     // Recursive Method to create permutations.
+    // See the RecursiveSwitch.java file for an explanation on how we are
-    public static void permuteWordRecursively(String word, int currentIndex, ArrayList<String> results) {
+    // generating all possible permutations with this recursive function. public static void permuteWordRecursively(String word, int currentIndex, ArrayList<String> results) {
         // Base Case
         if (currentIndex == word.length() - 1) {